 incoming-webhook scope.
 The full inventory of scopes list the API methods that each scope corresponds to.
 Here are some examples:

-emoji:readscopes, your app can use related API methods to build a leaderboard of team members' reactions.
+emoji:readscopes, your app can use related API methods to build a leaderboard of workspace members' reactions.

 incoming-webhookscope, users can grant your app access to post messages to a Slack channel of their choice, just like a custom incoming webhook integration.